LynaKuzu/Devcon3-Team09/Documentation/GDD.md

 _Metric Research and References for Curling Stone & Sheet:_ https://worldcurling.org/rules/

-- AI used to provide some code (commented)
+- AI used to provide some code (all provided code was to our knowledge modified to a meaningful degree and only used to figure out paths forwards towards solutions)